Joshhortt/nextjs-one/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Editing
+## ✏️ Editing

-You can start editing the page by modifying `app/page.tsx`.
+3️⃣ Start editing the page by modifying `app/page.tsx`.
 The page auto-updates instantly as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## 🎓 Learn More